glassroom/generalized_orders_of_magnitude/README.md

 log_prod = tps.reduce_scan(goom.log(mats), goom.log_matmul_exp, dim=-3)
 print('Computes over complex GOOMs?', log_prod.isfinite().all().item())      # success!
 ```

-GOOMs generalize the concept of "order of magnitude" to incorporate complex numbers that exponentiate to real ones.
-As with ordinary orders of magnitude, GOOMs are more stable than the real numbers to which they would exponentiate, enabling _effortless scaling and parallelization of high-dynamic-range computations_.

 We provide two implementations, Complex64 and Complex128 GOOMs, with _more than 10^37 and 10^307 decimal digits of normal dynamic range on each side of the decimal point_, respectively.
 For comparison, Float32 and Float64 provide 38 and 308 decimal digits of normal dynamic range on each side, respectively.